 Most Secure Password Manager

 If you want a secure password manager, you should opt for a paid one.
 Free password managers tend to be restricted in some way, and are usually supported with adverts.
+Additionally, free password managers are simply not set up to handle a full business' security needs, which means paid for is always the way to go.

-In our testing, we found 1Password to be the most secure password manager.
+In our testing, we found LastPass to be the most secure password manager.
 For a few dollars a month, it could save you a lot of headaches, as well as time spent waiting for password reminder emails to drop into your inbox.

 Do Password Managers Get Hacked?